 A good carpenter knows his tools – and if you’re a trader, your charting software is your most important tool.
 So get to know it, inside and out.

 I’ve been using TradeStation for nearly 20 years!
 And before that I used SuperCharts, which was the forerunner to the TradeStation charting platform.
-Based on that experience, here are my top suggestions and answers to 18 of the most frequently asked questions about using TradeStation.
+Based on that experience, here are my top suggestions and answers to some of the most frequently asked questions about using TradeStation.
 Use the links below to jump to a particular topic: